CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_int32(part_to_show,              0,              "Part to show from the start.");
 - DEFINE_bool(disable_blending,           false,          "If blending is enabled, it will merge the results with the original frame.
 If disabled, it will only display the results.");
 8. OpenPose Rendering Pose
-- DEFINE_bool(no_render_pose,             false,          "If false, it will fill both `outputData` and `cvOutputData` with the original image + desired part to be shown.
-If true, it will leave them empty.");
+- DEFINE_int32(render_pose,               1,              "Set to 0 for no rendering, 1 for CPU rendering (slightly faster), and 2 for GPU rendering (slower but greater functionality, e.g. `alpha_X` flags).
+If rendering is enabled, it will render both `outputData` and `cvOutputData` with the original image and desired body part to be shown (i.e. keypoints, heat maps or PAFs).");
 - DEFINE_double(alpha_pose,               0.6,            "Blending factor (range 0-1) for the body part rendering.
-1 will show it completely, 0 will hide it.");
+1 will show it completely, 0 will hide it.
+Only valid for GPU rendering.");
 - DEFINE_double(alpha_heatmap,            0.7,            "Blending factor (range 0-1) between heatmap and original frame.
-1 will only show the heatmap, 0 will only show the frame.");
+1 will only show the heatmap, 0 will only show the frame.
+Only valid for GPU rendering.");
 9. OpenPose Rendering Face
-- DEFINE_bool(no_render_face,             false,          "Analogous to `no_render_pose` but applied to the face keypoints and heat maps.");
+- DEFINE_int32(render_face,               -1,             "Analogous to `render_pose` but applied to the face.
+Extra option: -1 to use the same configuration that `render_pose` is using.");
-- DEFINE_double(alpha_face,               0.6,            "Blending factor (range 0-1) for the body part rendering.
-1 will show it completely, 0 will hide it.");
+- DEFINE_double(alpha_face,               0.6,            "Analogous to `alpha_pose` but applied to face.");
-- DEFINE_double(alpha_heatmap_face,       0.7,            "Blending factor (range 0-1) between heatmap and original frame.
-1 will only show the heatmap, 0 will only show the frame.");
+- DEFINE_double(alpha_heatmap_face,       0.7,            "Analogous to `alpha_heatmap` but applied to face.");
 10. Display
 - DEFINE_bool(fullscreen,                 false,          "Run in full-screen mode (press f during runtime to toggle).");
 - DEFINE_bool(process_real_time,          false,          "Enable to keep the original source frame rate (e.g. for video).
 If the processing time is too long, it will skip frames.
 If it is too fast, it will slow it down.");